team20/RepoSetup/README.md

 Also, add in `"edu.wpi.first.wpilibj2.command.Commands.*"` to the list under `java.completion.favoriteStaticMembers`.
 This will automatically cause inline command factory methods from the `Commands` class to show up in autocomplete without having to statically import them first.
 Subsystem inline command factory methods will still be prioritized, so you don't need to worry about selecting the wrong one.

+The modifications to `settings.json` enable code to be formatted on save and for imports to be organized and automatically handled for you.
 Your `settings.json` should look similar to this (it's fine if there's a few differences in the part that already existed, since that's WPILib's part):

 ```json
 {
 	"java.configuration.updateBuildConfiguration": "automatic",